-- 5.1.1 The Hockey Canada rulebook encompasses most penalty types used by this league. - 5.1.2 NEW When a coincidental penalty is served, players must serve the minimum time of penalty minutes attributed to them regardless of whether a goal is scored. - Example: If Team 'B' #25 receives a 10 minute misconduct plus a 2 minute hooking penalty, they must serve 12 minutes of time (plus a whistle). - Example: If Team 'A' #27 gets a 4 minute penalty for Head Contact and Team 'B' #29 gets a 2 minute penalty for roughing, #27 would automatically need to serve at minimum 4 minutes plus a whistle regardless if they opposing team scores on the powerplay. - 5.1.3 A game ejection penalty may be assessed to any player who, in the opinion of the referee, conducts themselves in any manner that is deliberately reckless, endangers any players safety unnecessarily, or is inciting and encouraging violent conduct.
-The player shall be ordered to leave the playing surface immediately in this case, however the game ejection penalty itself has no time penalty component to it (though other penalties may also be assessed). - 5.1.4 There are also certain situations where a game ejection penalty is automatically assessed, including: - Whenever a player (not including Division 1) reaches 4 total penalties in a game, including coincidental penalties and misconducts.
-Double minor penalties count as two penalties, 10-minute misconducts count as one. - Whenever a player High Sticks or makes Head Contact with a player and causes injury as a result (including causing a player to bleed).
-A Head Contact or High Sticking penalty is also assessed as well as the game ejection in this case. - Whenever a player in a Recreational division intentionally hits another player in the head (a Head Contact penalty is also assessed as well as the game ejection).
+- 5.1.1 The Hockey Canada rulebook encompasses most penalty types used by this league. - \NEW\ the WRHL will be adapting the NHL rule when it comes to penalties that are assessed to each team at the same stoppage of play.
+Teams will now play 4 on 4 or 3 on 3.
+Play will no longer be 5 on 5 when coincidental penalties are called. - 5.1.3 A game ejection penalty may be assessed to any player who, in the opinion of the referee, conducts themselves in any manner that is deliberately reckless, endangers any players safety unnecessarily, or is inciting and encouraging violent conduct.
+The player shall be ordered to leave the playing surface immediately in this case, however the game ejection penalty itself has no time penalty component to it (though other penalties may also be assessed).

+\NEW\ any player that is assessed a 10-minute misconduct in the final 3 minutes of a game or after the game will automatically receive a 1 game suspension

+- 5.1.4 There are also certain situations where a game ejection penalty is automatically assessed, including: - Whenever a player reaches 4 total penalties in a game, including coincidental penalties and misconducts.
+Double minor penalties count as two penalties, 10-minute misconducts count as one. - Whenever a player receives a major or match penalty.